-You can also trigger a different action when TC=MR, which is, to set, reset, or toggle a specific bit.
+You can also trigger a different action when TC=MRx, which is, to set, reset, or toggle a specific bit.
 This bit can be pinned out to an external output pin, hence the name: External Match bit (EMx).

 For each timer, there are 4 EM bits, namely EM0, EM1, EM2, and EM3.
 Each EMx bit can be controlled when TC equals the corresponding MRx.
-These four bits belong to the EMR register.
+These four EM bits belong to the EMR register.
+In other words, for each MRx, the external match control bits and the controllable bit are all part of the same EMR register.

-Study the EMR register tables (432 and 433) in chapter 21 of the LPC1769 manual to understand the following examples.
+Study the EMR register tables (432 and 433) in chapter 21 of the LPC1768 manual to understand the following examples.